fnproject/flow/docs/API.md

 #### Platform Error

 Completion stages can also fail due to errors thrown outside of the user's code.
-For example, the completer may time out while waiting for a response to a continuation request.
+For example, the flow service may time out while waiting for a response to a continuation request.
 In such cases, the completion stage will fail, but there will be no exception or stacktrace associated with the failure.
 Retrieving the value of a failed stage due to a platform error will return the